irbowen/478notes/README.md

   - Find the matching library patterns for each node, record is cost
   - Select set of matches or cover for C with the lowest overall cost

+## Minimization
+- Literal Count:
+  - TODO: Look at lecture 2 to confirm this
+  - Calculat the literal counts of the following boolean expressions:
+    - abc + bcd + ef + a'b'c
+    - (a + b + c)(a + e)(a' + c')
+    - ab(c + d) + af + a'
+- State Minimization
+  - Distinguishable States
+    - Given M1 in an intial state S1, and M2 in initial state S2.
+    - States S1 and S2 are **distinguishable** iff there is at least one input sequence X such that the output of the two systems if different
+      - X is a **distinguishable sequence** for S1, S2
+    - S1 and S2 are **k-distinguishable** if X's length is at most *k*
+    - S1 and S2 are **k-equivalent** if thye are not k-distinguishable
+    - S1 and S2 are **equivalent**, denoted S1=S2, iff all outputs are equal for all input sequences X
+  - Algorithm: TODO

+## Stochastic Circuits